Continuing Education Activity

-In general, a neck dissection is indicated for any clinically positive nodal disease or advanced tumor stage (T3-T4).
+A neck dissection is generally indicated for any clinically positive nodal disease or advanced tumor stage in node-negative disease (T3-T4).

-Radical neck dissection is currently reserved only for clinically positive resectable neck disease that involves the SCM, IJV, and CN XI.
+Radical neck dissection is reserved only for clinically positive resectable neck disease involving the SCM, IJV, and CN XI.

-The modified radical neck dissection (MRND) is currently the gold standard for clinically positive resectable neck disease.
-For a neck dissection to fall into this classification, levels I-V must be removed, and at least one of the following structures must be preserved: spinal accessory nerve, sternocleidomastoid muscle, and internal jugular vein.
+or a neck dissection to fall into the MRND classification, levels I-V must be removed, and at least one of the following structures must be preserved: spinal accessory nerve, sternocleidomastoid muscle, and internal jugular vein.
 Modified radical neck dissections are classified as type I, II, or III based on which structures are saved.
 In a type, I MRND CN XI is spared.
 In type II, MRND CN XI and the IJV are spared.
-In a type III MRND CN XI, the IJV and the SCM are all spared.
+In type III MRND CN XI, the IJV and the SCM are all spared.

 Other relative contraindications include uncompensated coagulopathy, poor overall health with a high risk of anesthetic complications, and poor neurocognitive state.
-The surgeon should always consider whether an operation may be detrimental to the overall health of the patient due to underlying comorbidities and the inherent stressors of surgery.
+The surgeon should always consider whether an operation may be detrimental to the patient's overall health due to underlying comorbidities and the inherent stressors of surgery.